pdfcrowd/pdfcrowd-examples/README.md

 - [Asynchronous JavaScript in Browser](../../tree/master/ajax)

+## Pdfcrowd API Playground

+The [API Playground](https://pdfcrowd.com/playground/html-to-pdf/) shows more examples and may be used to interactively generate code for your application.

 ## Helper Utilities

 Some helper utilities (e.g. batch HTML to PDF conversion) can be found in [tools](../../tree/master/tools) folder.